jetbrains-academy/introduction_to_python/Modules and packages/Import_module_part_two/task.md

 ## Import module 2

-You can import not only functions: you can import classes or even other modules.
-It is customary but not required to place all import statements at the beginning of a module.
+You can import not only functions but also classes and even other modules.
+It is customary, though not required, to place all import statements at the beginning of a module.

-You can find out more about modules in Python by reading [this section](https://docs.python.org/3/tutorial/modules.html) of The Python Tutorial.
+You can learn more about modules in Python by reading [this section](https://docs.python.org/3/tutorial/modules.html) of The Python Tutorial.

 ### Task
-In the code editor, import the module `calculator` and create an instance of the class `Calculator` (`calc`).
+In the code editor, import the `calculator` module and create an instance of the `Calculator` class (`calc`).
 Use the `add` method defined in `Calculator` in a loop to add up numbers from 0 to 99.

 <div class='hint'>Use the <code>import</code> keyword and the <code>calculator</code> reference.</div>